-Figure 4: Explanatory Paragraph Because of Substantial Doubt

-About Going Concern
+Figure 4: Explanatory Paragraph Because of Substantial Doubt About Going Concern

 Independent Auditor's Report

-(Same introductory, scope, and opinion

-paragraphs as the standard report)

-The accompanying financial statements have been prepared assuming that Fairfax Company will continue as a going concern.
-As discussed in Note 11 to the financial statements, Fairfax Company has suffered recurring losses from operations and has net capital deficiencies that raise substantial doubt about the company's ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 11.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Fourth Paragraph Explanatory Paragraph
+(Same introductory, scope, and opinion paragraphs as the standard report)FourthThe accompanying financial statements have been prepared assuming thatParagraphFairfax Company will continue as a going concern.
+As discussed in NoteExplanatory11 to the financial statements, Fairfax Company has suffered recurringParagraphlosses from operations and has net capital deficiencies that raisesubstantial doubt about the company's ability to continue as a goingconcern.
+Management's plans in regard to these matters are also describedin Note 11.
+The financial statements do not include any adjustments thatmight result from the outcome of this uncertainty.Intervention